Same clan marriage: Mahendragarh villagers seek couple’s arrest, stage protest

 Three days after an 18-year-old woman and a man of the same village in Mahendragarh district ran away, the residents of the village sat on a dharna outside Ateli police station demanding their arrest.

-The residents said both the due belonged to the same village and same clan and they were hurt after they ran away.
+The residents said the duo belonged to the same village and same clan and they were hurt after they ran away.

 “They reportedly got married in a temple, which is not acceptable.
 We will stage a dharna until the police arrest them,” the locals added.